ENERZAi/OptimaV2-Docs/docs/guide/install.md

     pip install dist/optima_v2-0.1.0-cp310-cp310-linux_x86_64.whl
     ```

-    **Step 5:** Verify your installation
+    **Step 5:** Install OptimaV2 Runtime

-    ```bash
-    # You can run simple test to verify your installation
-    # From the OptimaV2 root directory
-    python3 python/tests/test_manager/test.py > log.txt
-    ```

-    If this finishes with OK, it verifies your installation was successful
+    Refer to **Installing OptimaV2 Runtime** in the next section for more details

 ## Installing OptimaV2 Runtime

-    Installing OptimaV2 runtime can be done with single _pip install_ command.
-    ```bash
-    pip install --index http://192.168.0.80:12321 --trusted-host 192.168.0.80 optima-v2-runtime==0.1.0
-    ```

-    Just make sure you install your OptimaV2 runtime on your target device (The device you will run inference).

-## Installing OptimaV2 Runtime
 You can skip these if you only compile the model.
 But if you intend to run model on target device, OptimaV2 Runtime should be installed on host device.
 === "Install with prebuilt binaries"
     This is for users who wants to use Runtime C++ API.
     First, you need to install requirements for OptimaV2 Runtime.
 Requirements are listed below:
     - Compiler toolchain which can compile C++ 17 sources
         - Clang 10 or above
         - GCC 8 or above (minimum version to compile, 9 or above recommended)
         - Android NDK (API Level 26 or above)
     - CMake 3.21 or above
     - Make or Ninja
     __Step 1.__ Install requirements
     ```
     # Use GCC
     sudo apt install build-essentials cmake ninja-build
     # Use GCC with cross compile toolchains
     # ARM64
     sudo apt install crossbuild-essential-arm64 cmake ninja-build
     # ARM
     sudo apt install crossbuild-essential-armhf cmake ninja-build
     # Use Clang
     sudo apt install llvm clang cmake ninja-build
     ```
     __Step 2.__ Download prebuilt OptimaV2 Runtime
     Prebuilt binaries are downloaded from EZDist.
-Link here: [Download](http://192.168.0.80:32123/packages/optima-v2-runtime)
+Link here: [Download](http://192.168.0.80:32123/packages/OptimaV2-Runtime)
     After download the runtime, extract downloaded zip file to preferred location. `/usr/local` is suggested but anywhere is fine.
 === "Install via pip"
     This is for users who want to use Runtime Python API, and it is simplest way to use the runtime.
     OptimaV2 Runtime is provided on internal pypi server.
 Because of that reason, to install OptimaV2 Runtime Python API, you must be connected to ENERZAi internal network.
     __Step 1__: Create new virtual environment to install OptimaV2 Runtime(Not a mandatory but recommended)
     ```
     # use conda
     conda create -n OptimaV2-Runtime
     # you can also use virtualenv
     python -m venv .venv
     source .venv/bin/activate
     ```
     __Step 2__: Install OptimaV2 Runtime
     ```
     pip install --index http://remote.enerzai.com:12321 --trusted-host remote.enerzai.com optima-v2-runtime==0.1.0
     ```
 === "Build from source (full)"
     You can build your own version of OptimaV2 Runtime from source.
     First, you needs to install requirements for OptimaV2 Runtime.
 Requirements are listed below:
     - Ubuntu 18.04 or later.
 (Ubuntu 20.04 recommended)
     - Python 3.6 or above.
 (Python 3.10 recommended)
     - Compiler toolchain which can compile C++ 17 sources